thecodecrate/wordpress-plugin-export-users/README.md

 * Code completely refactored.
 Users shouldn't notice any change.

 ### 0.1.9 ###
-* Bugfix: Missing js/css files.
+* Bug: Missing js/css files.

 ### 0.1.8 ###
 * New Feature: It is now possible to specify a field separator (; or , for instance), and a text qualifier (" or nothing, for instance).
 * Tested on WordPress 5.3 version

 ### 0.1.7 ###
 * Fix performance issue.
 The "get_all_user_field_names()" method is running on ALL admin pages.
-This bugfix restricts this method to the export page only.
+This bug restricts this method to the export page only.
 See https://wordpress.org/support/topic/slow-query-get-all-users-on-each-page/

 ### 0.1.6 ###
 * PHP 5.6 Compatibillity: Removing PHP7 operators ?? and ?:.